Doomsday plot: Idaho jury convicts woman in murders of 2 children, romantic rival

 Prosecutors in the case described Vallow Daybell as a power-hungry manipulator who would kill her two youngest children for money, while the defense team said she was a normally protective mother who fell under the romantic sway of a wannabe cult leader.

-Jurors heard both stories Thursday during final arguments in the seven-week long trial, and deliberated for about four hours before breaking for the evening.
-They resumed deliberations Friday morning and reached a verdict, which was announced shortly after noon.

-Vallow Daybell was convicted of conspiring to commit the murders of 7-year-old Joshua "JJ" Vallow, 16-year-old Tylee Ryan, and Tammy Daybell.
+The jurors sided with the prosecution, convicting Vallow Daybell of conspiring to commit the murders of 7-year-old Joshua "JJ" Vallow, 16-year-old Tylee Ryan, and Tammy Daybell.
 She was also convicted of grand theft as well as first-degree murder of the two children, a charge that indicates a more direct role in the crimes.

-Vallow Daybell's fifth husband, Chad Daybell, faces the same charges, but his trial is still months away.

-Prosecutors say the two worked with Vallow Daybell’s brother, Alex Cox, to carry out the crimes.
-Cox died in December 2019 and was never charged.
+JJ's grandparents, Larry and Kay Woodcock, held an emotional news conference after the conviction.
+When they first stepped outside court, the crowd of onlookers who had gathered to support the family and watch the verdict cheered.
+Some began singing, “We Will Rock You” — JJ's favorite song.

+“JJ, I love you.
+Papa wishes you were here," Larry Woodcock said, choking up as he used the name JJ used to call him.
+"Tylee, Papa loves you.
+Tammy, I never met you, but you are part of our life.
+I am sorry for what happened.”

 Prosecutors said they were not able to comment on the verdict because of pending charges against Chad Daybell.
 In a statement, they thanked jurors for their service and said they “remain committed to pursuing justice for Tylee Ryan, JJ Vallow and Tammy Daybell.”